 - Fires or explosions

-- Struck by falling building material, debris, equipment, tools, and other objects
+- Failure to secure building material, debris, equipment, tools, and other objects

 Those who could be held liable for a construction accident include: